David Driver

-David Driver (born June 19, 1962) is an American singer, performer, songwriter, and video artist.
+David Driver is an American singer, performer, songwriter, and video artist.
 A staple on the downtown New York City music scene, he first achieved prominence in the mid-1990s, with his band MEOW, his role in Roy Nathanson’s Fire at Keaton’s Bar and Grill, and a stint as the understudy for the roles of Roger and Mark in the original Broadway cast of RENT.
 The Village Voice’s Rob Tannebaum credited Driver with creating “an oblique Downtown twist on saloon singing, devoid of melodrama, like Jerry Vale dreaming of Chet Baker.”
 The Advocate’s Andrew Velez wrote that Driver’s voice “is as bracing as a double Bourbon.”

 Early life

 David Driver was born in Syracuse, New York and raised in Skaneateles, New York, the youngest of five children.
 When he was quite young, two of his siblings died in separate accidents; an experience which he has said marked him and shaped his world view.
 He knew from an early age that he wanted to perform.
 His mother was a visual artist, water safety instructor, and coach for The Barracudas, a women's synchronized swim team.
 His father grew up in a gothic mansion in Northampton, MA, served in World War II, worked as a traveling salesman, and eventually operated an industrial manufacturing facility.
 His early influences all combine glitter and grit: Deborah Harry, Detective David Starsky of TV's Starsky and Hutch, Liza Minnelli, Gladys Knight, Henry Mancini, and Queen.

 Driver moved to New York City after high school and attended Parsons School of Design.
 In New York, he edited and authored the zine ‘Buddy’ with his partner, the writer Jason Tougaw.